 Do note that you are purely judged on your ability or inability to repay the loan.
 Take, for example, you earn, $4000 in a month yet your expenditure adds up to $5500 in the same month.

-This clearly shows that you are.
+This clearly shows that you are living beyond your means.
 As a result, the lender may be unwilling to approve your request for a loan.

 Part of establishing your capacity involves looking at the total number of dependents you have, what your current income is, your expenses, whether you have any alimony or child support payments pending or settled and so on.